bigskysoftware/_hyperscript/www/docs.md

 One of the most distinctive features of hyperscript is that it is "async transparent".
 What that means is that, for the most part, you, the script writer, do not need to worry about asynchronous behavior.
-In the [`fetch`](#fetch) section, for example, we did not need to use a `.then()` callback or an `await` keyword, as you would need to in javascript: we simply fetched the data and then inserted it into the DOM.
+In the [`fetch`](#fetch) section, for example, we did not need to use a `.then()` callback or an `await` keyword, as you would need to in JavaScript: we simply fetched the data and then inserted it into the DOM.

 To make this happen, the hyperscript runtime handles [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) under the covers for you, resolving them internally, so that asynchronous behavior simply looks linear.